Application of GBD methods reveals substantial RSV-attributable hospitalizations and informs vaccine and surveillance strategies.

 Katrin Burkart

-Image credits: Univeristy of Washington
+Image credits: University of Washington

 “Our findings highlight the significant role RSV plays in hospitalizations among older adults,” said Katrin Burkart, PhD, lead author and assistant professor at the University of Washington.
-Utilizing data from hospital and insurance records and RSV surveillance systems, Burkart’s team modeled exposure-response relationships to calculate the population-attributable fraction (PAF) of RSV-driven admissions for respiratory and cardiorespiratory diagnoses, stratified by age and region.
+Utilizing data from hospital and insurance records and RSV surveillance systems, Burkart’s team modeled exposure-response relationships to calculate the population-attributable fraction of RSV-driven admissions for respiratory and cardiorespiratory diagnoses, stratified by age and region.

-The study revealed that the highest RSV-attributable hospitalization rates occurred in adults ≥75 years, up to 1,199.8 per 100,000 in New Zealand, while the lowest rates were seen in adults aged 18–59 in Spain, at 5 per 100,000.
+The study findings revealed that the highest RSV-attributable hospitalization rates occurred in adults 75 years or older, up to 1199.8 per 100,000 in New Zealand, whereas the lowest rates were seen in adults aged 18 to 59 years in Spain at 5 per 100,000.

 Burkart also pointed out, “We found a clear and statistically significant association between RSV circulation and increased hospitalization risk in the 18-59 age group, even though the absolute number of admissions remains relatively low.”
 She added that such hospitalizations “are concentrated among those with underlying conditions, such as chronic cardiopulmonary disease,” although the exact burden among these risk groups is unclear.

 Despite strong associations between RSV and cardiorespiratory events, Burkart highlighted the limitations of routine RSV testing: “RSV testing generally has a low sensitivity, and the reduced viral load in older adults, especially when tested later in the disease course, can lead to false negatives, despite the individual still experiencing adverse impacts of RSV.”
-She emphasized prevention given limited treatment options, “Once the patient has contracted RSV, the treatment options are limited so we underline the importance of prevention.”
+She emphasized prevention given limited treatment options: “Once the patient has contracted RSV, the treatment options are limited, so we underline the importance of prevention.”

 US hospitalization rates remain particularly high due to demographic trends and baseline hospitalization rates.
-Demographic factors, “an aging population with poor underlying health and multiple comorbidities," combined with a “generally high baseline hospitalization” rate, serve to amplify RSV burden.
+Demographic factors, “an aging population with poor underlying health and multiple comorbidities," combined with a “generally high baseline hospitalization” rate serve to amplify RSV burden.

 The study also evaluated the predictive reliability of RSV proxies, concluding that hospital-based RSV activity estimates outperformed surveillance-based proxies.